Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Background

 The resulting sum of Kronecker products is sparse and inherits the block structure of corresponding temporal matrices.
 The in-block structure comes from the spatial mesh and can be considered arbitrary in general.
 While a single Kronecker product can be decomposed into a product of Cholesky factorizations, the fact that the precision matrix is expressed as a sum does not allow to reuse the factors.
 In general, a factorization of a sum of matrices cannot be obtained unless the matrix is assembled.
 On the other hand, individual factors can be used for sampling as in \citet{papandreou2010gaussian}.
 In our case, one would need to decompose each term as

-but the $\vect{J}$ matrices might be positive semi-definite, meaning that there is no unique Cholesky factorization and the algorithm will break down.
+with $\vect{L}$, $\vect{R}$ being Cholesky factors of $\vect{J}$, $\vect{K}$ respectively.
+However, the $\vect{J}$ matrices might be positive semi-definite, meaning that there is no unique Cholesky factorization and the algorithm will break down.
 Even if one finds such a decomposition, the proposed solution must be as robust and efficient as Cholesky for arbitrary stiffness matrices.